bizkite-co/getretirementtaxanalyzer.com/docs/financial-product-market-comparison.md

-Having gained a better understanding of eMoney Advisor, I will now shift my focus to researching RightCapital to compare its features and capabilities with the other platforms and with Roadmap.
+Having gained a better understanding of eMoney Advisor, I will now shift my focus to researching RightCapital to compare its features and capabilities with the other platforms and with The Roadmap.

 ![](https://www.gstatic.com/lamda/images/immersives/google_logo_icon_2380fba942c84387f09cf.svg){.google-icon
 .ng-tns-c3826255167-154 _ngcontent-ng-c3826255167=""}